hpe-storage/hpe-3par-cinder-rhosp16.1/README.md

 #### 1.2 Environment File for cinder backend

-The environment file is a OSP director environment file.
+The environment file is an OSP director environment file.
 The environment file contains the settings for each backend you want to define.

 Create the environment file “cinder-hpe-[iscsi|fc].yaml” under /home/stack/templates/ with below parameters and other backend details.